songyi30/ling-539-project/index.markdown

     print(f"\nResults saved to: {output_csv}")
 ```
+# Output
+In the same folder where the audio files are saved, you will find a CSV file named **vowel_duration.csv**.

 ---

 ## Vowel Formants (F1 & F2)

 To analyze vowel quality, the first (F1) and second (F2) formants are commonly used.
-The code below uses parselmouth (a Python wrapper for Praat) to extract average formant values for each file.
+The code below uses parselmouth (a Python wrapper for Praat) to extract average formant values for each file. parselmouth is a Python interface to Praat, a software tool commonly used in phonetics research.
+It allows users to access Praat's functionality—such as formant tracking and pitch analysis—directly from Python.
+In this tutorial, parselmouth is used to extract the first and second formants (F1 and F2), which are key acoustic features for analyzing vowel quality across multiple audio files.

 ```python
 import os